Dynamic Inventory Management with Mean-Field Competition: Model with Competition

 For sufficiently large $M$, this quantity is negative.
-This means that if every agent except for the representative agent raises their quotes by the same amount, although the probability of selling for the representative agent increases, the total sales across all agents decrease, which is economically sensible.
+This means that if every agent except for the representative agent raises their spreads by the same amount, although the intensity of selling for the representative agent increases, the total sales across all agents decrease which is economically sensible.